GabrielaSales-23/Article_behav-S.max_V03/README.md

 The scripts are numbered in the best order to runing, since there are dependence relationship between some scripts.

-- 01_Supp_Displacement-behav_Acoustic-Exp_Read-and-processing_2023-11-09:
+- 01_Behav-data_Acoustic-Exp_Read-and-processing_2023-11-09: This script
-  This script was used with behavioral data collected in the acoustic treatment experiment to: reading, viewing, correction of variable category and data transformation for the statistical analyze.
+  was used with behavioral data collected in the acoustic treatment experiment to reading, viewing, correction of variable category and data transformation for the statistical analyze.
 - 02_Supp_Displacement-behav_Acoustic-Exp_Analyse_2023-11-10: This
-  script was used with behavioral data of the acoustic treatment experiment to find possible displacement behavioral through PERMANOVA, Friedman test and PCA analysis.
+  script was used with behavioral data of the acoustic treatment experiment to find possible displacement behavioral through PCA analysis.
 - 03_Behav-Analysis_Acoustic-Exp_Permutation-test_2023-11-20: This
   script was used to run the permutational ANOVA and evaluate possible treatment differences in the display of displacement and aggressive behaviors.

-\##EML_project
+Script for graphic results are also in this file.
+- 04_Behav-data_Visual-Exp_Read-and-processing_2023-12-05: This script
+  was used with behavioral data collected in the visual treatment experiment to reading, viewing, correction of variable category and data transformation for the statistical analyze.
+- 05_Supp_Displacement-behav_Visual-Exp_Analyse_2023-12-05: This script
+  was used with behavioral data of the visual treatment experiment to find possible displacement behavioral through PCA analysis.
+- 06_Behav-Analysis_Visual-Exp_Permutation-test_2023-12-05: This script
+  was used to run the permutational ANOVA and evaluate possible treatment differences in the display of displacement and aggressive behaviors.
+Script for graphic results are also in this file.
+- 07_Acoustic-Analysis_Acoustic-Exp_Call_GLMM: Script with general mixed
+  model to value the effect of acoustic treatments in parameters of calls.
+- 08_Acoustic-Analysis_Acoustic-Exp_Emission-rate: Script with general
+  mixed model to emission rate analysis in the acoustic experiment.
+- 09_Acoustic-Analysis_Acoustic-Exp_Overlapping: Script with general
+  mixed model to overlapping analysis.
+- 010_Acoustic-Analysis_Visual-Exp_Call_GLMM: Script with general mixed
+  model to value the effect of visual treatments in parameters of calls.
+- 011_Acoustic-Analysis_Visual-Exp_Emission-rate: Script with general
+  mixed model to emission rate analysis in the visual experiment.

+## EML_project

 The script contains de code for genarating the metadata file in .xml format.